aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 ```

 ### AllowScopedResourceTagging

-The AllowScopedResourceTagging Sid allows EC2 [CreateTags](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateTags.html) actions on instance resources associated with node migrations.
-These tags are set to indicate that a successful migration has occurred.
-With this action, the `karpenter.sh/cluster/${ClusterName}` tag is set to `owned`.
-Likewise, the `karpenter.sh/nodepool` tag must be set to some value and any values can be set for `karpenter.k8s.aws/nodeclaim`.
+The AllowScopedResourceTagging Sid allows EC2 [CreateTags](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateTags.html) actions on all instances created by Karpenter after their creation.
+It enforces that Karpenter is only able to update the tags on cluster instances it is operating on through the `karpenter.sh/cluster/${ClusterName}`" and `karpenter.sh/nodepool` tags.
 ```
             {
               "Sid": "AllowScopedResourceTagging",